Chart Color Schemes

 Melton West was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Melton West had higher cultural diversity than most local markets, with 30.7% of its population born overseas and 29.2% speaking a language other than English at home.
-Christianity was the predominant religion in Melton West, accounting for 49.8% of the population.
-However, the most notable overrepresentation was in Other religions, which comprised 4.1% of the population compared to 5.6% across Greater Melbourne.
+Melton West's population shows higher cultural diversity compared to most local markets, with 30.7% born overseas and 29.2% speaking a language other than English at home.
+Christianity is the predominant religion in Melton West, accounting for 49.8% of its population.
+Notably, the category 'Other' comprises 4.1%, higher than Greater Melbourne's 2.3%.

 Frequently Asked Questions - Diversity